spulidar/ql-measurements/README.md

 Requirements
 - Git
-- Python 3
+- Python 3 and pip
-- pip
 - venv support for virtual environments